What is LTI?

 - Sakai - LTI Advantage Complete

-Notably absent from this list is Google Classroom and Microsoft Teams.
-Google does have an Assignments app that allows teachers to create self-made assessments that are LTI v1.1 compliant.
-Additionally, Microsoft will soon be releasing LTI apps for Canvas and Blackboard Learn Ultra that allow end-users to integrate OneDrive, Team Meetings, and Class Teams with their existing LMS.
-However, none of these methods actually support using an LTI-compliant app within the native Google Classroom or Microsoft Teams platforms.
+Absent from the list are Google Classroom and Microsoft Teams.
+Google does have an assignments app that allows teachers to create self-made, LTI 1.1-specification-compliant assessments.
+Microsoft plans to release LTI-compliant apps for Canvas and Blackboard Learn Ultra.
+These apps will allow the end-user to integrate OneDrive, Team Meetings, and Class Teams with the user’s existing LMS.